A Coronavirus Drug Seems to Work. What’s Next?

 A: “I hope not,” Fauci said.
 “This is not a knockout punch.
 This is not a cure.”

-Associated Press writers Linda A. Johnson in Trenton, New Jersey, Matthew Perrone in Washington and John Leicester in London contributed to this report.
+Associated Press writers Matthew Perrone in Washington and John Leicester in London contributed to this report.
 Follow Marchione on Twitter at http://twitter.com/MMarchioneAP

 The Associated Press Health and Science Department receives suppor t from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.